 On December 2, 2019, the sale of recreational cannabis began in Michigan, becoming the first state in the Midwest to allow such sales.
 For now, recreational pot products are available largely in Ann Arbor, although more retailers will be given licenses over time.
 Anyone who is at least 21 years of age can purchase and possess cannabis in Michigan.
 Additionally, you don’t have to be a Michigan resident to buy recreational marijuana, as long as you have a valid license.

-That is why many Ohioans are planning to travel North to their neighbor state to enjoy recreational bud.
-However, the Ohio State Highway Patrol (OSHP) warns these individuals that taking home recreational marijuana can lead to criminal charges.
+That is why many Ohioans are planning to travel North to their neighbor state to enjoy recreational bud - however, the Ohio State Highway Patrol (OSHP) warns these individuals that taking home recreational marijuana can lead to state and/or federal criminal charges:

-Since cannabis is still legal on the federal level, transporting any pot products across state lines is against the law.
+- Since cannabis is still illegal on the federal level, transporting any pot products across state lines is against the law.
 Furthermore, possessing less than 100 grams of marijuana in Ohio is a minor misdemeanor, punishable by a citation and fine worth up to $150.